aashoo17/notes/src/general/std/time.md

 so OS provides flexibility to do so as per convenience and can modify calendar time as per requirement

 ## Elapsed time
-take two calendar time and subtract them to get elapsed time easy but big nos get subtracted and result if stored in smaller data type will generally overflow
+take two calendar time and subtract them to get elapsed time easy

 **monotonic clock**
 this if software implemented which measures time from an epoch (which can be any time after boot)